ZHHHHHL/Temperature-Pressure-Monitoring-use-BMP180/README.md

 The key component of the system was the BMP180 sensor, which required only two interfaces and a power supply to obtain temperature and pressure data.
 System delays and adjustments to the trigger time of the seven-segment display were introduced for accurate representation of the blinking effect in Proteus.
 By integrating these techniques, a robust monitoring system was successfully established, displaying real-time temperature and pressure.
 When predefined thresholds were reached, the system responded rapidly, refreshing the display to alert the user.

 ---

-You can copy and paste this content into your `README.md` file in your GitHub repository.
-This will help in providing a clear and structured overview of your project.